siwooparkintel/PNP.parseCSV/Workload_Parser/tool_BKM.md

 #### (4) Signup for Github [Github Signup](https://github.com/)

 Recommend to download Windows/x64 Setup if you are on a Intel/Windows System.
 Install all downloaded installers.
-During the installation, default section will be good enough but recommend to choose "VS code" as GIT editor instead of VIM.
+During the installation, default selection will be good enough but recommend to choose "VS code" as GIT editor instead of VIM.
 Signup for Github to download the codebase.